christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-Semantically, in the second instance of the entity `John` in the sentence, we can see the model attends `John` to every existing entity in the initial state.
+Semantically, when the model processes the second mention of `John` in the sentence, we can see that it’s attending `John` to every entity in the initial state.
+This suggests the model is handling coreference resolution, linking `John` to the entities that were present at the start of the model's initial state of the scenario.

 <br>